 Is Super Greens a Meal Replacement?

-Super Greens are not the same as meal replacement protein drinks.
+Super Greens is not the same as meal replacement protein drinks.

 It’s easy to see why though.